metapolator/metapolator/elements-of-design.md

 The changes to the number of instances is applied at the bottom of the list.

 * create strings of instances via local menu (see below), or by mouse-down, drag across multiple instances, release: all instances involved form a new string of instances; default title: "string \<number\>", where the number steadily increases (for the project scope);
+  * the stringing starts on mouse-down; when the mouse is down and moved outside the string column, the stringing is undone; when the mouse is released outside the view column, the stringing did not take place.
 * drag and drop instances (via in the control column) to:
   * resort in the string;
   * add to string by dropping inside;